cockroachdb/docs/v20.2/authorization.md

 <span class="version-tag">New in v20.2</span> All CockroachDB objects (such as databases, tables, schemas, and types) must have owners.
 The user that created the object is the default owner of the object and has `ALL` privileges on the object.
 Similarly, any roles that are members of the owner role also have all privileges on the object.

-All objects that do not have owners (for example, objects created before upgrading to v20.2) have `admin` set as the default owner except system objects.
+All objects that do not have owners (for example, objects created before upgrading to v20.2) have `admin` set as the default owner, with the exception of system objects.
 System objects without owners have `node` as their owner.

 To allow another user to use the object, the owner can [assign privileges](#assign-privileges) to the other user.
 Members of the `admin` role have `ALL` privileges on all objects.